ukangur/MultiReflect/README.md

 ```

 ### Example pipeline responses:
 The pipeline also saves the consistency and verification responses.
-The following is the first example from the VERITE dataset run using GPT-4V.
+The following is the first example from the VERITE dataset.
 All of the outputs and retrieved evidences for this datapoint are given in the folder [example demo](https://anonymous.4open.science/r/MultiReflect/demo%20example/demo_README.md) (please refresh the page if the demo_readme.md file does not open or open it manually)

 **IMAGE:**